openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 while training logs can be found in the ``{work_dir}/{timestamp}`` dir.

 .. note::
     We also can visualize the training using ``Tensorboard`` as these logs are located in ``{work_dir}/{timestamp}/tensorboard``.

 .. code-block::

     otx-workspace
     ├── outputs/
         ├── 20240403_134256/
             ├── csv/
             ├── checkpoints/
             |   └── epoch_*.pth
             ├── tensorboard/
             └── configs.yaml
         └── .latest
             └── train/
     ...

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 3 minutes.

 After that, we have the PyTorch object detection model trained with OpenVINO™ Training Extensions, which we can use for evaliation, export, optimization and deployment.

 ***********
-Validation
+Evaluation
 ***********

 1. ``otx test`` runs evaluation of a